Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: The Confined SW and SS Fluids

 \subsection{Equivalent 1D system}

-It can be shown that the longitudinal properties of the confined 2D system described in Sec.~\ref{sec:introduction} can be exactly matched to those of an equivalent 1D polydisperse mixture, where the transverse coordinate of each particle,$-\epsilon/2<y<\epsilon/2$, plays the role of the dispersity parameter, and where the chemical potential of all components of the mixture is the same.
+In Appendix A, we argue that the properties of the confined 2D system described in Sec.~\ref{sec:introduction} can be exactly matched to those of an equivalent 1D polydisperse mixture, where the transverse coordinate of each particle,$-\epsilon/2<y<\epsilon/2$, plays the role of the dispersity parameter, and where the chemical potential of all components of the mixture is the same.
 While the original application of this equivalence was in the context of a HD fluid~\cite{MS23,MS23b}, it can be readily extended to any interaction potential $\varphi(r)$, with the caveat that interactions are constrained to nearest neighbors.

 Although the equivalence holds precisely when the 1D mixture features a continuous distribution of components, practical considerations often demand the discretization of the system for numerical computations.
 Therefore, it usually proves more pragmatic to examine a 1D mixture with a \emph{discrete} but adequately large number of components, $M$, to accurately characterize the system.
 The theoretical expressions valid for the original continuous case can then be derived by considering the limit $M\to\infty$.